 The registration period begins on June 06 and ends on July 14, 2015.
 Registrations can only be made through the PBP Web site.
 You can register before having completed the qualifying brevets, but you need to provide the missing brevet certification numbers on or before July 14 or your registration will be cancelled.
 More about the registration process

 Preregistration is open to all riders who successfully completed a BRM (or a RM1200 and +) from November 2013 to October 2014.
 With your preregistration, you will reserve a place for the PBP 2015, as far as there are enough available places.
 You will have to convert your preregistration to a final registration before June 23, 2015 at midnight (French time) to preserve your preregistration.
 More about the preregistration process

 Australian Finishers List

 In 1981 Frank Brandon, Russell Moore and Stephen Poole became the fist Australians to take part in PBP since Oppy won the event back in 1931.
-Over the years more an more Austalians have been making the trip to France.
+Over the years many more Austalians have made the trip to France.
 For some this has become a regular visit.
-In 2011 Audax life member Peter Moore sucesfully completed his sixth PBP to become most frequent participant.
+In 2011 Audax life member Peter Moore sucesfully completed his sixth PBP to become the most frequent Australian participant at that time; in 2015 Jonathan Page became the second Australian to have completed six PBPs.
 Click here to see the complete list of Australian finishers

 Since its inception in 1891 PBP has evolved from a race designed to promote newspaper, to a must do event for armature randonneurs the world over.
 To learn more about the events rich history click here.